 Get in touch, 9am to 5pm, Monday to Friday (except English bank holidays).

 You’re not alone.
 We can support you through the good and the bad times.
-We’re here to answer your questions or simply listen about how you’re feeling.
+We’re here to answer your questions or simply listen.

 Our Facebook Forum gives people with Crohn's or Colitis some space to share their experiences, and ask questions.